logdna/logdna-agent/README.md

 # LogDNA Agent

 LogDNA Agent streams from log files to your LogDNA account.
 Works with Linux, Windows, and macOS Servers.
+## :warning: Deprecation Warning
+logdna-agent will soon be deprecated and will cease to have support.
+Please refer to [LogDNA Agent V2](https://github.com/logdna/logdna-agent-v2) for all future implementations.
 ## Getting Started

 ### From an Official Release